IntrixTheName/EndlessDisc/README.md

-# Music-Library-Manager
+# Endless Disc - Music Library Manager
-A full-stack tool for managing a music library and tailoring the library to individual user's needs
+A full-stack tool using MySQL & NodeJS for managing a music library and tailoring the library to individual user's needs

 ## Project Vision